hmans/miniplex/README.md

 } & IEntity
 ```

+### Creating a World

+Miniplex manages entities in worlds, which acts as a container for entities as well as an API for interacting with them.

-Create a world (when you provide a type like here, every interaction with the world will provide full type hints):
+**Note for TypeScript users:** When you provide a type like we do here, every interaction with the world will provide full type hints:

 ```ts
 import { World } from "miniplex"